 - leftovers: at least 165Â°F (74Â°C)

-- Periodically sanitize your kitchen sink, drain, and garbage disposal by pouring in a commercial or homemade cleaning solution.
+- Periodically sanitize your cutting boards, countertops, kitchen sink, drain, and garbage disposal.